Posterior Conformal Prediction: Introduction

-To address this issue, researchers have recently proposed new methods to achieve different types of conditional guarantees.
-These methods improve conditional coverage but may increase the interval length.
-To illustrate this tradeoff, we preview an experiment on the community and crime dataset \citep{dua2017uci}, which we shall return to in later sections.
-We train a random forest model to predict the per capita violent crime rate of communities from 99 features mostly providing demographic, socioeconomic, and crime-related information.
+We work with the Communities and Crime dataset \citep{dua2017uci}, which we shall examine in greater detail in later sections.
+In a nutshell, we train a random forest model (as the predictive model $\hat \mu$ in \Cref{sect:sect:1_1}) to predict the per capita violent crime rate of communities using 99 features, most of which provide demographic, socioeconomic, and crime-related information.
 To assess marginal coverage, we compute the coverage rate over all communities in the test portion of the dataset.
 To assess conditional coverage in finite samples, we follow \citet{cauchois2020knowing,romano2020classification} to compute the ``worst-slice'' conditional coverage.
-This roughly corresponds to the worst coverage over all small subpopulations given by $\big\{x: v^{\top}x\in [a,b]\big\}$, where $a$, $b$, and $v$ can vary arbitrarily.
-When $v$ is a basis vector, the ``worst-slice'' method considers the local coverage for a particular feature in $x$.
+This roughly corresponds to the worst coverage over all subpopulations given by $\big\{x: v^{\top}x\in [a,b]\big\}$, where $a$, $b$, and $v$ can vary arbitrarily; when $v$ is a basis vector, the ``worst-slice'' method considers the local coverage for a particular feature in $x$.
 When $v$ combines multiple features (e.g., unemployment and poverty rates), it can represent the economic condition of communities, as well as social and public security conditions.
-In this sense, the ``worst-slice'' method also assesses the local coverage rate across communities under a variety of conditions.
+In this sense, the ``worst-slice'' method also assesses the local coverage across communities under a variety of conditions.